 Where legends are concerned, few places can match those surrounding Tintagel Castle and its legendary occupant, King Arthur and the nights of the Round Table!
 Perched on a rocky outcrop, it doesn't take much of a leap of imagination to bring to life the heroes of legend and a visit to the Caves of Merlin (tides allowing), is the perfect way to round off your trip.

 St Ives' artistic connections date back to Victorian times when numerous artists, attracted by its special quality of light came to paint and have done so ever since.
 So it was fitting that it was chosen as the location of the second of the Tate's regional galleries.
 It opened in 1993 to much acclaim and has proved a major attraction ever since with over 200,00 visitors every year.
 And when you've finished your visit to the gallery, a trip down to one of the town's six spectacular beaches is a must.

 Porthmeor Beach, Saint Ives TR26 1TG

 The tiny port of Padstow has been attracting tourists for decades and justifiably so.
-Today though it has become better known for two chefs who are it seems are slowly colonising the town with various outlets and eateries.
-Rick Stein of TV fame and more recently Michelin starred Paul Ainsworth are the two protagonists and a visit to one of there establishments is certainly worth the journey.
+Today though it has become better known for two chefs who are, it seems, slowly colonising the town with various outlets and eateries.
+Rick Stein of TV fame and more recently Michelin starred Paul Ainsworth are the two protagonists and a visit to one of their establishments is certainly worth the journey.
 Travel across the Camel estuary to Rock and there you will find another renowned chef Nathan Outlaw has his own restaurant which too is well worth a visit.

 find out more?